toranb/ember-cli-simple-validation/README.md

 First add the mixin to your controller and add a validate attribute for any field you want to have validated.

-The validation attr itself is simple.
+The validation attribute itself is simple.
 Without a second argument it will trim the value and return true/false (ie- the field will be required).
-If you need a more complex validation add a regex as the second argument.
+If you need a more complex validation add a regex or custom function as the second argument.

 ```js
 import Ember from "ember";